-Dr Claudia Gastrow, Angola expert at the University of Johannesburg, argues that while a power struggle is not imminent, its emergence is inevitable.
-“My guess is that we’re going to have to wait 18 months to two years to tell what is going on,” she says.
-“I would be very surprised if there were any moves to be antagonistic before then, but I think we are going to see a standoff at some point.”
+Dr Claudia Gastrow, anthropology lecturer at the University of Cape Town, argues that while a power struggle is not imminently on the horizon, its emergence is inevitable.
+“My guess is that we’re going to have to wait eighteen months to two years to tell what is going on.
+I would be very surprised if there were any moves to be antagonistic before then, but I think we are going to see a standoff at some point.”

-The split, she suspects, will materialise as a struggle between control over the party by dos Santos as the continued party leader, and control over the executive and presidency by Lourenço.
+The split, she suspects, will materialise as a struggle between control over the party by Dos Santos as the continued party leader, and control over the executive and presidency by Lourenço.
 The recent election results also signalled a waning of MPLA hegemony, which if allowed to continue, could further debase Dos Santos’s grip on power and swing the scales in favour of Lourenço.

-“I think Angola has been tired of dos Santos’s regime for a while,” says Dr Gastrow.
-“I think the MPLA is more difficult to call, because I’m sure there are some in the party that are tired of dos Santos, but at the same time there is a significant part of the party who are deeply indebted to the system that dos Santos has built, and so the question becomes, where do people stand to gain the most?”
+“I think Angola has been tired of Dos Santos for a while.
+I think the MPLA is more difficult to say because I’m sure there’s a significant part of the MPLA that is tired of Dos Santos, but at the same time there is a significant part of the MPLA who are deeply indebted to the system that Dos Santos has built and so the question becomes, where do people stand to gain the most?” says Dr Gastrow.

 One further complication puts a question mark over the longevity of the Dos Santos regime.
 It is widely held in Angola – although never explicitly stated – that Dos Santos is seriously ill.